digitaldave0/docs/aws/aws/notes/aws_associate_notes_may_2021.md

     - Launch
 - AMI snapshots are taken using block device mapping
 - AMIs can not be edited
-- AMIs can be copied accross aws regions
+- AMIs can be copied across aws regions
-- AMIs does use EBS snapshots and can incure costs
+- AMIs does use EBS snapshots and can incur costs

 ### Billing Pricing Models